Pharmgroup:

 Overdose

-There are limited data on cases of overdose of Baraclud in patients.
-No unexpected adverse reactions have occurred in healthy volunteers who received the drug in doses of up to 20 mg/day for up to 14 days or in single doses of up to 40 mg.
+There is limited data on cases of overdose of the drug Baraklyud in patients.
+In healthy volunteers receiving the drug in doses up to 20 mg/day. for up to 14 days or in single doses up to 40 mg, there were no unexpected adverse reactions.

-Treatment: In case of overdose, close medical monitoring of the patient is required.
+Treatment: in case of overdose, careful medical monitoring of the patient’s condition is required.

 ---|---|